 - Cracked liner

 The materials used in building a chimney are susceptible to deterioration when exposed to the elements.
 This deterioration is accelerated when exposed to the freezing and thawing process, which is a normal occurrence in West Michigan.
 Prompt chimney leak repair can save thousands of dollars in damages.

 A chimney crown acts as a shield against the elements.
-The crown in built to allow water to run off, instead of collecting on top.
-Over time, crowns start to deteriorate and crack, and will need to be replaced.
-If not promptly addressed, chimney crown damage may cause the entire chimney to be re-built.
+The crown is built to allow water to run off, instead of collecting on top.
+Over time, crowns start to deteriorate and crack and will need to be replaced.
+If not promptly addressed, chimney crown damage may cause the entire chimney to be rebuilt.

 From basic waterproofing, to crown re-building, trust the experts at Hancock Chimney Services to keep your chimney and your home dry and safe.